 Subject to obtaining the necessary funding, we expect our expenses to increase substantially in connection with our ongoing development activities related to ALRN-6924, which is still in the early stages of clinical development, and other product candidates and programs.
-In addition, we expect to incur additional costs associated with operating as a public company.
 We expect that our expenses will increase substantially if and as we:

-- conduct our current and future clinical trials and additional preclinical research of ALRN-6924; - initiate and continue research and preclinical and clinical development of our other product candidates; - seek to identify additional product candidates; - seek marketing approvals for any of our product candidates that successfully complete clinical trials, if any; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - require the manufacture of larger quantities of our product candidates for clinical development and potentially commercialization; - maintain, expand and protect our intellectual property portfolio; - acquire or in-license other drugs and technologies; - hire and retain additional clinical, quality control and scientific personnel; - build out new facilities or expand existing facilities to support our ongoing development activity; and - add operational, financial and management information systems and personnel, including personnel to support our drug development, any future commercialization efforts and our compliance with our obligations as a public company.
+- conduct our current and future clinical trials and additional preclinical research of ALRN-6924; - continue research and preclinical development of our other product candidates; - seek to identify additional product candidates; - seek marketing approvals for any of our product candidates that successfully complete clinical trials, if any; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval;

+- require the manufacture of larger quantities of our product candidates for clinical development and potentially commercialization; - maintain, expand and protect our intellectual property portfolio; - acquire or in-license other drugs and technologies; - hire and retain additional clinical, quality control and scientific personnel; - build out new facilities or expand existing facilities to support our ongoing development activity; and - add operational, financial and management information systems and personnel, including personnel to support our drug development, any future commercialization efforts and our compliance with our obligations as a public company.

-On April 2, 2019, we issued and sold in a private placement an aggregate of (i) 11,838,582 units, consisting of 11,838,582 shares of its common stock and associated warrants, or the common warrants, to purchase an aggregate of 11,838,582 shares of common stock, for a combined price of \$2.01 per unit and (ii) 1,096,741 units, consisting of (a) pre-funded warrants to purchase 1,096,741 shares of common stock and (b) associated common warrants to purchase 1,096,741 shares of common stock, for a combined price of \$2.01 per unit.
+On April 2, 2019, we issued and sold in a private placement an aggregate of (i) 11,838,582 units, consisting of 11,838,582 shares of its common stock and associated warrants, or the common warrants, to purchase an aggregate of 11,838,582 shares of common stock, for a combined price of \$2.01 per unit and (ii) 1,096,741 units, consisting of (a) pre-funded warrants to purchase 1,096,741 shares of our common stock and (b) associated common warrants to purchase 1,096,741 shares of common stock, for a combined price of \$2.01 per unit.
 The pre-funded warrants had an exercise price of \$0.01 per share and had no expiration.
 The common warrants are exercisable at an exercise price of \$2.00 per share and expire five years from the date of issuance.